sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

   - How to update a record in web application

 ## Intro
-If you didn't follow the prerequisite then you may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/2-Create-Your-First-Mobile-App-with-the-Mobile-Development-Kit) to start with this tutorial.
+If you didn't follow the prerequisite then You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/2-Create-Your-First-Mobile-App-with-the-Mobile-Development-Kit) to start with this tutorial.

 ---